DHTMLX/docs-spreadsheet/docs/initialization.md

 ---
 sidebar_label: Initialization
-title: JavaScript Spreadsheet - Initialization
+title: Initialization | DHTMLX JavaScript Spreadsheet Docs
-description: changetext
+description: You can learn about the initialization of the DHTMLX JavaScript Spreadsheet library in the documentation.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # Initialization